stevegroves123/WordFinder/README.md

 I'm not an software person, just an old, mad engineer who likes to create what I want - so the code/script needs a lot of work to make it into a real app - so if you copy it and place it on the App Store expect a lot of angry customers.
 Feel free to copy it, just remember you need to fix the not-so-hidden bugs.

-There are no comments and the variable names I used ewere made up on the spot, so it's confusing even for me to work out what my old brain was thinking when I wrote it.
+There are no comments to help you understand this randomness, the variable names were made up on the spot; so it's confusing even for me to work out what my old brain was thinking when I wrote it.
+Good luck trying to decode it - unless of course you are a genius!!